A Schematic Model of Gauged S-Duality Spontaneous Breakdown

-The degeneracy of vacua in $\psi[\chi]$, that leads to the flat ten dimensionality of space-time, breaks due to the existence of $\alpha^\prime\Lambda\neq0$ in the BRST charge Eq.~(\ref{eq:brst}).
-We call this gauged $S$-duality spontaneous breakdown (GSSB).
+The degeneracy of vacua in $\psi[\chi]$, that leads to the flat ten dimensionality of space-time, breaks due to the existence of the vacuum energy in the BRST charge.\cite{Konishi2} We call this gauged S-duality spontaneous breakdown (GSSB).